Feng's classification: Word serial bit serial (WSBS)

 One bit of one selected word is processed at a time.
 This represents serial processing and needs maximum processing time.

 Word serial bit parallel (WSBP)

 It is found in most existing computers and has been called "word slice" processing because one word of one bit is processed at a time.
 All bits of a selected word are processed at a time.
 Bit parallel means all bits of a word.

 Word parallel bit serial (WPBS)

 It has been called bit slice processing because m-bit slice is processed at a time.
 Word parallel signifies selection of all words.
 It can be considered as one bit from all words are processed at a time.

-Word parallel bit parallel
+Word parallel bit parallel (WPBP)

+Fully parallel processing involves simultaneously processing an array of `n × m` bits.
+This means that both `n` words and `m` bits in each word are processed at the same time, enabling faster and more efficient data handling.

 Limitations of Feng's classification

 It fails to project the concurrency in pipeline processors, as degree of parallelism doesn't account for concurrency handle by pipe-lined design.